-The developer has argued that the Ram Jam Inn is in poor repair and cannot be included in the plan, although it not being the shape and style most fast food vendors would want is also a factor.
+The developer has argued that the Ram Jam Inn is in a poor state of repair and cannot be adapted into the plan, although it not being the shape and style most fast-food vendors would want is also a factor.

 Meanwhile, MPK Garages have requested permission to demolish the existing forecourt shop and reposition the shop from the west of the site (adjacent to Greetham Garage) to the south of the site adjacent with the A1.
-The proposed plans mean that the forecourt shop would be exceptionally larger and could offer more produce.
+The proposal means that the forecourt shop would be exceptionally larger and could offer more produce.
 Prior to this redevelopment, the shop was re-branded from SPAR to Londis in 2021.

 |Bloody Oaks (northbound, 12 miles)|

 |Services on the A1||Colsterworth (5 miles)|